Ground state solution for a generalized Choquard Schrodinger equation with vanishing potential in homogeneous fractional Musielak Sobolev spaces: Musielak spaces

 As we have discussed, the Hardy-Littlewood-Sobolev inequality is the primary tool for dealing with the Choquard type non linearity in the context of variational methods.
-So far, we do not have Hardy-Littlewood-Sobolev inequality for Lebesque Musielak spaces.
-By taking advantage of the condition $(\mathcal{H}_{2})$ and using Proposition \ref{hardy}, we prove and use the following version of Hardy-Littlewood-Sobolev inequality in Lebesque Musielak spaces.
+So far, we do not have the Hardy-Littlewood-Sobolev inequality for Lebesgue Musielak spaces.
+Taking advantage of the condition $(\mathcal{H}_{2})$ and using Proposition \ref{hardy}, we prove and use the following result in order to control the Choquard term. \begin{proposition} Let $\mathcal{H}$ be any generalized $N$-function satisfying $(\mathcal{H}_{2})-(\mathcal{H}_{3})$, $(K_{2})$ and $(f_{1})-(f_{2})$.
+For any $u\in W,$ we have $K(x)F(u(x))\in L^{l}(\R^{N})$.
+Moreover, for all $\epsilon>0$ there exists $c_{\epsilon}>0$ such that